elastio/elastio-stack/connector/terraform/README.md

-# Elastio Terraform Deployment
+# Elastio Connector Terraform Deployment

-This is an example of how you may automate the deployment of the Elastio stack in your AWS account.
+This directory contains terraform modules that you may use to automate the deployment of the Elastio Connector stacks in your AWS accounts.

 ## Obtain a Personal Access Token (PAT)